Some current, recent and future activities in Goring including those involving Goring Residents' Association.

 Courtlands - SOLD and now 'To Let'

-The historic building in Parklands Avenue, once an NHS convalescent home and now the head office of a software company, was sold during 2017 (The asking price was £1.8m).
+The historic building in Parklands Avenue, once an NHS convalescent home and until recently the head office of a software company, was sold during 2017 (The asking price was £1.8m).
 Commercial estate agent Michael Jones handled the sale.
-At the end of November, signs showing the building as 'To Let' were posted at the entrance.
-It is now on the market to let as a single office facility for £12,000 per month.
+At the end of November 2017, signs showing the building as 'To Let' were posted at the entrance.
+It is now empty and on the market to let as a single office facility for £12,000 per month.
 Here is the letting brochure.
 It is a Grade II listed building.
 The GRA Committee will monitor developments closely and provide updates to members.

 GRA has Submitted Objections to Two Planning Applications